Skyshader77/Lacryma-Hydra/chapter41.typ

 Moreover, she had only instructed her opponent for less than a month.
 The Cants of Yulwoth, the Spells of the Clarans, all of these secrets laid hidden for someone of Ralens' level.
 If only he had waited.
 She laughed.
 There was no pleasure in defeating an amateur.

 By the time she sensed her victory was near, Livia disengaged.
 Ralens' sea was expelled from the battlefield.
 Both of them reverted to their solid form.

+His determined gaze yearned for more bloodshed. _So be it,_ Livia thought.
+She ignited a new type of dance, one that revolved around words.
+Cants pulsed from her lips.
+Cyclopean octagons appeared above her, shimmering under the candlelight.
+He sang the songs of the Unborn, conjuring serpent heads.
+Her octagons spat spears of light that crashed with the snakes.
+The air was pounded by reverberations.
+His screams were but whimpers of infant sized rats.

+Roaring Thunder.
+Screaming light.
+Dragonheads emerged from her octagons.
+He answered with a ward that produced a shield over his image.
+Her dragonheads plummeted over his spell.
+Chairs, tables, iconography were swept away as if they were dust.
+Crimson incandescence emanated from Livia's eyes.
+Control.
+She had all of it.

+He rolled on the floor.
+Blood was smeared on his forehead.

+"I-I will not be beaten!" he declared.

+Such noble words for an amateur.
+She discharged whips of lightning on his battered body.
+Ralens the Younger roared in pain every time a bolt electrocuted him.
+Again and again, she struck, doing this only to make him comprehend that she and him were never meant to be enemies.

+The smell of burnt flesh and sorcery polluted the air.
+He still found the strength to stand up.
+It was if she saw Nix in the mirror again.
+Half of his visage now bore the scars of fire.
+Blisters leaked pus.
+His skin was caked in black crust, his clothes' fabric melting with organic tissue.

 Her blood blade flirted with his throat.
 His jaw was bloodied.
 He panted heavily.

 "You stole her from me," he pleaded, his voice wavering.
 Then take me as well.
 I'm begging you...Just...Just take me too."